-In the months following model completion I will perform a sensitivity analysis of T7 intracellular production rate to ribosomal count, mRNA polymerase count, T7 DNA polymerase count, and the flux through biosynthetic reactions for amino acids and deoxynucleotides.
-I will vary one parameter over an order of magnitude above and below its base case value, while keeping other parameters constant.
-I will then run a simulation for each value of the selected parameter and I will calculate a normalized intracellular rate of T7 production.
-I will determine which aspect of protein or DNA synthesis has the greatest effect and hence potential limitation of viral production.
+Upon model completion I will perform a sensitivity analysis of T7 intracellular production rate to ribosome, RNA polymerase, and T7 DNA polymerase copy numbers, and to the fluxes of amino acid and deoxynucleotide synthesis reactions.
+I will vary the value of each parameter individually and then use the hybrid model to predict the T7 production rate.
+This sensitivity analysis I will enable me to determine which aspect of protein or DNA synthesis has the greatest effect on viral production, and therefore greatest anti-viral target potential.

-Possible Outcomes and Further Studies: I predict that I will be able to verify You et al.’s previous findings [3] but provide a systems wide view of why T7 production rate is sensitive to ribosomal count.
-I will also be able to identify components of small molecule metabolism which T7 production rate is sensitive to.
-Furthermore, once our integrated model is constructed it can be used to investigate other aspects of host-viral interaction at the gene regulatory and protein interaction level.
+Possible Outcomes and Further Studies: I predict that I will not only verify You et al.’s findings, but also obtain a systems view of the sensitivity of T7 production to ribosome copy number.
+I will also identify the components of small molecule metabolism which affect T7 production.
+Furthermore, our integrated model will enable investigation of other aspects of host-viral interaction including transcriptional regulation and protein-protein interactions.

 Specific Aim 2: Experimental sensitivity analysis of host requirements for T7 production.

-During my third year I will experimentally determine the sensitivity of T7 production to perturbations of cellular metabolism.
-I will use small molecule antibiotics to inhibit components of transcription, translation, and replication.
+During my third year I will experimentally determine the sensitivity of T7 production to the rate cellular metabolism.
+I will use small molecule antibiotics to inhibit transcription, translation, and replication.
 I will use publicly available LD50 data to determine drug concentrations that will inhibit with efficiencies varying 25% - 100%.
 Specifically, I will use tetracycline and chloramphenicol to inhibit the 30S & 50S ribosomal subunits, rifamycin to inhibit mRNA polymerase, mupirocin to inhibit isoleucyl-tRNA synthetase, and ciprofloxacin to inhibit DNA polymerase.
-Additionally, I will obtain auxotrophs for amino acids and deoxynucleotides from the E. coli Kieo collection [5], which has already been obtained and used by my research group.
-I will vary the amount of limiting amino acid or deoxynucleotide in the infection media an order of magnitude below the concentration that produces wild type growth.

-I will cultureE. coliunder conditions that create wild type growth and then immediately prior to infection with T7 I will add antibiotic or centrifuge and wash the cells with media lacking the essential growth limiting metabolite.
-I will then assay the T7 production rate by performing a standard plaque assay time course.
-The relative change in T7 production rate compared to wild type will indicate how sensitive the T7 production rate is to the perturbation of protein or DNA synthesis and hence potential limitation of viral production.
+Additionally, I will obtain auxotrophs for amino acids and deoxynucleotides from the E. coli Kieo collection [5].
+I will determine the sensitivity of T7 production to metabolismby (1) varying the amount of limiting amino acid or deoxynucleotide in the infection media an order of magnitude below the concentration that produces wild type growth, (2) adding antibiotics, (3) inoculating with T7 phage, and (4) quantitating the rate of T7 production using a standard plaque assay time course.
+The relative change in T7 production rate compared to wild type will indicate how sensitive the T7 production rate is to the perturbation of protein or DNA synthesis.
+This analysis will determine the metabolic pathways which most strongly limit viral production.

-Possible Outcomes and Further Studies: I expect these experiments will positively confirm ~75% of the model predicted magnitudes of sensitivity T7 production rate has to the described perturbations.
-The remaining 25% I expect will highlight gaps of knowledge in our computational model and provide an opportunity to update our understanding.
+Possible Outcomes and Further Studies: I expect these experiments will positively confirm approximately 75% of the model predicted sensitivities of T7 production.
+I expect the remaining 25% will highlight the knowledge gaps of our computational model and provide opportunities to improve our understanding.

 Conclusion.
-Using the modeling and experimental approach outlined, I expect to construct a quantitative, and biologically accurate model of host-viral interaction within 3 years.
+Using the combined computational and experimental approach outlined here, I expect to construct a quantitative, and biologically accurate model of host-viral interaction within 3 years.
 In the future I plan to use my model of host-viral interactions to inform treatment of viral infections in medicine, agriculture, and industry by 1) identifying host drug targets for anti-viral medication, and 2) engineering novel mechanisms for host resistance or immunity to viral infection.

 Statement of originality.
 I hereby declare this submission to be my own work.